|20 mg||28 tablets||£35.99|

-Other types of proton pump inhibitors include Lansoprazole, Pantoprazole, Omeprazole and Rabeprazole.
-Antacids are readily available to relieve the symptoms of heartburn but they are not suitable for long-term use.
-These include medicines such as Gaviscon, Alka-Seltzer and Milk of Magnesia.
+Alternative proton pump inhibitors include Lansoprazole, Pantoprazole, Omeprazole and Rabeprazole.
+In addition, antacids can relieve the symptoms of heartburn, but they are not suitable for long-term use.
+Examples of antacids include Gaviscon and Rennies.

 Antacids are suitable to take alongside Nexium.
 You should leave at least two hours before or after taking each type of medicine.

-There are several changes you can make to prevent acid reflux and heartburn.
+There are lifestyle changes you can make to prevent acid reflux or heartburn.
 These include:

-Drinking alcohol while taking Nexium is not recommended as it can irritate the stomach lining and make your symptoms worse.
+Drinking alcohol while taking Nexium is not recommended.
+Alcohol can irritate the stomach lining and make your symptoms worse.

-Consult a doctor before taking Nexium during pregnancy.
-You should refrain from using this medicine while breastfeeding as it is not known whether or not Nexium is passed into breastmilk.
+Speak to your doctor before taking Nexium if you are pregnant or planning a baby.
+You should not use Nexium while breastfeeding as it is not known whether or not Nexium is passed into breast milk.

-Nexium will not affect the contraceptive pill but it can reduce the effectiveness of the ellaOne emergency contraceptive pill.
-If you are taking Nexium and need to take the morning after pill, Levonelle can be taken instead.
+Nexium is not known to affect hormonal or non-hormonal methods of contraception.
+However, Nexium can reduce the effectiveness of the ellaOne emergency contraceptive tablet.
+If you are taking Nexium and need to take the morning after pill, speak to your doctor or pharmacist for advice.